IlijaAntanasijevic/6-PHP_FirstProject/README.md

 Worked with PDO and checks for SQL injections, also form validation on the client and server side.

-It has an admin panel with all CRUD operations for customizing the content of the app
+It has an admin panel with all CRUD operations for customizing the content of the app.

+Afterwards, a chatbot was created using websocket (Pusher).
+Responding to messages is enabled on the admin panel, when a new message is sent by a new user, a new chat is opened for replies

 You can find more in the documentation on the author page.